 Frequently, the collateral consequences of a criminal conviction are worse than the direct consequences.
 DWI (Driving While Intoxicated) and DWAI (Driving While Ability Impaired) are good examples.
-Since New York is an implied consent state, even if you are not convicted of one of these offenses, your drivers’ license could be suspended or even revoked for a lengthy period of time.
+Since New York is an implied consent state, even if you are not convicted of one of these offenses, your drivers’ license could be suspended or revoked for a lengthy period.
 It is important to learn what you can do to avoid DWI license suspension.

 Briefly, DWI is driving after losing the normal use of mental or physical faculties due to substance intake or a .08 BAC level or higher.
 DWAI is a lesser-included offense.
 These charges hold up in court if the defendant was unable to operate a motor vehicle “reasonabl[y] and prudentl[y]” or had a BAC level between .05 and .07.